William Ruto: Presidential campaign

 In December 2020 Ruto announced his alliance with the newly formed United Democratic Alliance party.
 He was the only presidential candidate to attend the second part of the 2022 presidential debate.

 On 15 August 2022, six days after the general election held on 9 August, the Independent Electoral and Boundaries Commission chair Wafula Chebukati announced that Ruto had won the presidential election, defeating candidate Raila Odinga of the Azimio La Umoja party.
 Ruto received 50.49% of the valid votes cast, while Odinga received 48.85%.

 Odinga disputed the presidential election results announced by the Independent Electoral and Boundaries Commission, and he challenged the results with the Supreme Court.
-On 5 September, the Supreme Court judges unanimously found that Odinga's alliance had presented inconclusive evidence of its claims that the election was rigged, and it upheld the election of Ruto as the president-elect.
+On 5 September, the Supreme Court judges unanimously found that evidence presented by Odinga's campaign inconclusive and upheld the election of Ruto as the winner of the election.
 In response to the ruling, Odinga said he respected the Supreme Court's decision even though he strongly disagreed with it.

 Presidency

-On 13 September 2022 he was inaugurated at Moi International Sports Centre, Kasarani in a ceremony presided over by Chief Justice Martha Koome, and attended by over 20 heads of state and government.
+On 13 September 2022 he was inaugurated at Moi International Sports Centre, Kasarani, in a ceremony presided over by Chief Justice Martha Koome, and attended by over 20 heads of state and government.
 The inauguration day was declared a public holiday.
-Attendance was very high, with groups of the general public clashing with security officials, when trying to enter the stadium, the event however continued peacefully.
+Attendance was very high, with groups of the general public clashing with security officials when trying to enter the stadium; however, the event continued peacefully.
 Following his inauguration he officially began his term as President of Kenya.

-After taking office Ruto announced a pledge to address climate change and end the use of fossil fuels in Kenya's electricity production by 2030.
+After taking office Ruto pledged to address climate change and end the use of fossil fuels in Kenya's electricity production by 2030.